mylesmmurphy/prettify-ts/README.md

 - **Hover Information**: Just hover over a type, class, interface, etc., and you'll see a prettified version of its declaration in the hover panel.

+- **Sidebar**: Open the Prettify TS sidebar to view menu options and types.

 ## Usage

 1. Install the extension from the Visual Studio Code marketplace.
 2. Open a TypeScript file in Visual Studio Code.
 3. Hover over a type, class, interface, etc., to see the prettified declaration in a hover panel.
+4. Or, open the Prettify TS option on the sidebar to view menu options and types.

 ## Toggle